Power-Lab/power-transformation-lab-site/README.md

 ### Publications page categories
 #### Paper Topic

-Any post with the tag `papers` will show up on the publications page, which has three buttons to sort the papers into the categories of "Renewable energy planning", "Power markets", and "Political economy".
+Any post with the tag `papers` will show up on the "Publications" page, which has three buttons to sort the papers into the categories of "Renewable energy planning", "Power markets", and "Political economy".